anayjoshi/anayjoshi.github.io/_posts/2015-02-13-lean-photography.md

 ![Usual Approach](/img/photography-2.png)

 The step from `Filter Photos` to `Good Photos` is a laborious experience.
 Some *i-am-making-it-up-but-could-be-possible* hypothesis are in place: First, processing an overdose of photos strains the synaptic connections in the brain.
-Second, procastinating filtering of photos can literally break your synaptic connections.
+Second, procastinating filtering of photos can literally break the synaptic connections.
 And third, the time spent in clicking excessive photos during the tour can be better put to use to simply enjoy the tour itself.

 A few decades back, [Toyota](http://en.wikipedia.org/wiki/Toyota) introduced the concept of [Lean Manufacturing](http://en.wikipedia.org/wiki/Lean_manufacturing), which among other things, said **Minimize Waste**.
 A dozen other **Lean X** terms have since popped up ([Lean Startup](http://theleanstartup.com/) being a popular example).
 Now that everyone is applying *Lean* in front of every possible *X*, I thought I might chip in as well.
 In the context of clicking photographs, though the analogy might not fit in perfectly, I propose `Lean Photography`